France has ratified a number of international treaties relating to bribery and corruption, the key ones being:

 The main national legal provisions relating to whistle-blowing are enshrined in the Penal Code (Article 122-9) and the Employment Code (Article L.1132-3-3 §2).

-See 1 Offences.
+See 1 Legal Framework for Offences.

 In French criminal law, the powers to prosecute and convict perpetrators of acts of corruption belong to judicial authorities and are not granted to administrative bodies.

 The Public Prosecutor’s Office is empowered to decide whether it is appropriate to institute proceedings, although civil claimants may also initiate prosecution.
-The investigating magistrate and the Criminal Chamber of the High Court, when the Public Prosecutor brings cases before them, have jurisdiction to handle corruption cases.

-On 1 February 2014, a National Financial Prosecutor specialised in economic and financial matters, and more specifically in corruption and tax-fraud matters, was created.
+On 1 February 2014, a National Financial Prosecutor specialised in economic and financial matters, and more specifically in corruption and tax fraud matters, was created.